Spec comparison · 12 min read · Data refreshed 29/05/2026

 Quooker Fusion Round wins on tank efficiency, build engineering and after-sales coverage.
 The PRO3 tank is the most thermally efficient unit in the segment because Quooker insulates aggressively and runs a tighter temperature band.
 You pay for that.

-Qettle Original 4-in-1 is the value answer: filtered, boiling and ambient water from one tap at £499, less than half the Quooker price, with a larger 4L tank.
+Qettle Original 4-in-1 is the value answer: filtered, boiling and ambient water from one tap at £620, around half the Quooker price, with a larger 4L tank.

 Qettle Signature 7L is the capacity answer for a four-plus household.
-More than twice the usable hot-water capacity of a Quooker, but at £1185 it is a premium purchase that sits close to Quooker money, not a budget one.
+More than twice the usable hot-water capacity of a Quooker, at £945 it now undercuts the Quooker on day-one price too, though its larger tank costs more to run.

 Franke Omni is the all-rounder.
+(Franke has since discontinued the Omni and replaced it with the Franke Instante, a 4-in-1 with the same boiling-plus-filtered setup and a five-year guarantee; the Omni figures here remain a useful reference.)
 Mid-to-upper price, full 4-in-1 functionality, a three-year warranty and Franke's UK after-sales infrastructure.
 The safe choice if you do not want to optimise for anything specific.

 Hanstrom 4-in-1 Square is the compact-value pick: filtered 4-in-1 water at £499 in a 2.4L tank for smaller kitchens.